Ali Peek

 Albert Henry "Ali" Peek (born February 13, 1975) is a Filipino-American former professional basketball player who played in the Philippine Basketball Association (PBA).
 During his playing days, he played mostly at the center position, although he was also used as a power forward occasionally.

 Early life

 Peek was born in Hawaii but grew up in California.
 His Filipino mother Marlene, traces her roots in Manila.
 His grandfather, a member of the Philippine Constabulary, was from Tuguegarao, while his grandmother was from Ilocos Norte.
 His biological father is French Creole.
 Growing up, he watched Lakers games and played basketball in the parks.

 High school career

 Peek played for Hart High School in his high school years.
 As a senior, he averaged 24.2 points and 15 rebounds, led Hart to a 17–10 record and was an All-star selection, All-Valley forward and Foothill League MVP.
 In the title game against Schurr High School, he had a career-high 40 points and a school-record 23 rebounds.
-He was However, he struggled academically, scoring the NCAA-required 700 on the Scholastic Aptitude Test (SAT) after three previous attempts.
+However, he struggled academically, scoring the NCAA-required 700 on the Scholastic Aptitude Test (SAT) after three previous attempts.